cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

   For remote workflows, if the plugin is installed in the agent package, `ctx.plugin.prefix` is equivalent to `sys.prefix`.
 Otherwise, it returns the prefix in which the plugin is installed.
 This will be a subdirectory under `VIRTUALENV/plugins`.
 * `ctx.plugin.workdir` Returns a work directory that is unique for the current (`deployment_id`, `plugin`) pair.
-This directory can be used in cases in whcih a plugin must write files to the file system to be read later.
-(Note that this directory is not be migated during Manager migration, so should not be considered persistent, but rather a convenient workspace).
+This directory can be used in cases in which a plugin must write files to the file system to be read later.
+(Note that this directory is not be migrated during Manager migration, so should not be considered persistent, but rather a convenient workspace).

 ## Testing Your Plugin